wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 >     "APPLICATION" to "moodle"
 >     "APPLICATION IDENTIFIER" to "4"
 >     "BASELINE DB REPOSITORY" to "moodle4.5-db-baseline"
 >     "APPLICATION BASELINE SOURCECODE REPOSITORY" to "moodle4.5-webroot-sourcecode-baseline"

+Wait for the application install to have been completed and available at: https://<dns-url>/moodle